On this page:

 The furnace is the backbone of most heating systems, and the cost can be significant to repair or replace.
-In most cases, a gas furnace installation in a 2,000 square foot home costs $5,000 to install, assuming the existing ductwork and piping can be used with the replacement unit.
+In most cases, a gas furnace installation in a 2,000 square foot home costs $5,000 to $7,500, assuming the existing ductwork and piping can be used with the replacement unit.
 The average price is usually around $6,250.

 The average lifespan of a furnace is 15 to 25 years, so the installation is a long-term investment in your home.
 Learn more about the different types of furnaces and the factors that affect the cost before you purchase a new unit.
 Get several free estimates for a heating system installation.

 Average Furnace Costs